 Cryotherapy:

 Anal warts may also be treated in the physician’s office by freezing warts with liquid nitrogen.
-Similar recovery as the topical agents mentioned above is expected.
+A similar recovery as the topical agents mentioned above is expected.

 SURGICAL OPTIONS FOR TREATING WARTS